 Community Rebuilds launched in Moab, building our pilot home in 2010.

-After a few successful builds in Moab, the program expanded in 2013 to Gunnison County, CO, to assist more families struggling to find affordable housing in a tourism based economy.
+After five successful builds in Moab, the program expanded in 2013 to Gunnison County, CO, to assist more families struggling to find affordable housing in a tourism-based economy.